rackerlabs/docs-cloud-databases/api-docs/getting-started/access-database-instance.rst

 .. note::
     For more detailed information about connecting to a Cloud database instance, read the
-    :kc-article:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>` article in the Rackspace Knowledge Center.
+    :how-to:`Connect to a Cloud Database instance <connect-to-a-cloud-databases-instance>` article in the Rackspace .